 Why not me?

-- I don’t have any degrees in special education and no advanced degrees.
+- I have no degrees in special education and no advanced degrees.
 With only my degree in English from William and Mary, I cannot diagnose any learning disabilities or medical conditions.
 See disclaimer below.

 - I have no professional licenses.
 My teaching certificate in secondary math and English has lapsed.
-(When my son started kindergarten, I thought my teaching days were over, so I did not renew it.
-After he finished third grade, we started to homeschool, and later my new career began.)
+(When my son started kindergarten, I thought my teaching days were over.
+After he finished third grade, we started to homeschool.
+When he graduated, I began this work.)

-- If you need an end-of-year evaluation to show as evidence of progress, I cannot help you with that.
+- If you need an end-of-year evaluation to show as evidence of progress, I cannot give one.
 (See above: no graduate degree and no current teaching certificate.)

 What will it cost?

-My normal rate for homeschool consultations $120 an hour, but because of COVID, I have reduced it.
-For October-December 2020, it will be $72 an hour.
+My normal rate for homeschool consultations $120 an hour, but because of COVID, I have reduced it and extended my discount.
+Through June 30, 2020, it will be $80 an hour.
 I charge by the quarter hour.
 (Yes, you can pay for just 15 minutes.)
 You can pay by PayPal or Square.

 How do we start?